TempleDev/TUJS/README.md

 ####IsBlank:
 ######Notes:
-this function will return a boolean value if the element is empty or not including black space
+this function will return a boolean value if the element is empty or not including blank space
 ```JavaScript
 TU.isBlank(elem);
 ```